dshresthasum/Single-Player-TCG/readme.md

 ## 3. Player

-- A player is the person who will be playing the game with a target to defeat the boss.
+- A player is the person who will be playing the game with a goal to defeat the boss.
 - Player has the flexibility of creating a deck or choose a randomly generated deck
 - First turn of the game is always the player.
 - In the first turn the player should place a basic pokemon card in the "Active Spot" section.
 Whatever the attack value is in the card, the boss will be dealt with equal damage in the first round